Non-Expansive Fuzzy Coalgebraic Logic: Fuzzy Metric Modal Logic

+We refer to the resulting logic as \emph{fuzzy metric modal logic}. \end{definition} Intuitively, $\diamondsuit_l^c \phi$ is the degree to which successors with a label sufficiently close to $l$ satisfy $\phi$, where we shift the degree of `closeness' by $c$.
+I.e. the degree of `closeness' term starts at $c$ for the label $l$ and becomes smaller the farther away a label is from $l$.

-We refer to the resulting logic as \emph{fuzzy metric modal logic}. \end{defn} Note that we will be assuming that the distance $d_L(l,m)$ between two elements $l,m \in L$, as well as that deciding if intersections of open balls are trivial, is computable in polynomial space.
+Note that we will be assuming that the distance $d_L(l,m)$ between two elements $l,m \in L$, as well as that deciding if intersections and differences of open balls are trivial, is computable in polynomial space.